-c.
+- b.
+For assigned fund balance: (1) the body or official authorized to assign amounts to a specific purpose, and (2) the policy established by the governing body pursuant to which that authorization is given. - c.
 For the classification of fund balances: whether restricted, committed, assigned, or unassigned amounts are considered to have been spent when an expenditures is incurred for purposes for which amounts in any of those unrestricted fund balance classifications could be used.
 The disclosure is required even if there is no formal flow policy.

 [22] If restricted, committed, or assigned fund balances are not presented in sufficient details on the face of financial statements, then the specific purposes (not functions) information should be disclosed in the notes.
 The two components of nonspendable fund balance (1) not in spendable form, and (2) legally or contractually required to be maintained intact should be disclosed in notes if displayed in aggregate on the face of financial statements.
-Return to Reference 22

 [23] If a city/county/district has formally adopted a minimum fund balance policy, the city/county/district should describe the policy that sets forth the minimum amount.
-Return to Reference 23 a.
-The authority for establishing stabilization arrangements (for example, by statute or ordinance),
+Return to Reference 23